maxwolf621/SpringNote/Spring Boot Security/Authentication.md

 ### Customize AuthenticationProvider implements UserDetailsService

 so we can define **custom authentication** by exposing a custom `UserDetailsService` as a bean(if we dont wnat to use Authentication Providers like DaoAuthenticationProvider ... )
-> Our custom user service can load user based on our data model (Data Base).
+> Our custom user service can load user based on our data model.

 ```java=
 @Service
 public class CustomUserDetailService implements UserDetailsService {